Storm & Flood Information

 - Do not walk through flowing water.
 Drowning is the most frequent cause of death during a flood, especially a flash flood.
 Currents can be deceptive; six inches of moving water can knock you over.
 Use a pole or stick to ensure that the ground is still there before you go through an area where water is not flowing.

 - Do not drive through a flooded area.
 More people drown in cars than anywhere else.
 Do not drive around road barriers; the road or bridges may be washed out.

 - Stay away from power lines and electrical wires.
 The second largest killer after drowning is electrocution.
 Electrical currents can travel through water.
-Report downed power lines to Florida Power and Light (F.P.&L.) or to the City of Pembroke Pines Environmental Services Division at 954-518-9040.
+Call 1-800-4-OUTAGE (1-800-468-8243) to report a hazardous condition such as a downed power line.

 - Have your electricity turned off by the power company.
 Some appliances, such as television sets, keep electrical charges even after they have been unplugged.
 Do not use those appliances or any motors that have gotten wet.